maryash/maryash.github.io/235/projects/project'1/project'1.md

 *          or not (as a const reference to a boolean).
 Default value False if not provided.
 * @post : The private members are set to the values of the corresponding parameters.
 *   If the provided color parameter is invalid (ie. not alphabetic), it is set to "BLACK"
-*   If EITHER of the provided row or col are out-of-bounds, that is between 0 (inclusive)
+*   If EITHER of the provided row or col are out-of-bounds, where the bounds are between 0 (inclusive)
 *      and BOARD_LENGTH (not inclusive), then BOTH are set to -1 (regardless of being in-bounds or not).
 */
 ```